skvithalani/shopping-cart-code-laundry-java/README.md

 * Go to Eclipse Marketplace (Help -> Eclipse Marketplace)
 * Search from Buildship and install the plugin
+  * If you are using Java 9, ensure you have the latest version of Buildship
 * Restart Eclipse

 After having the plugin installed you should now be able to you import the project into Eclipse